 Make sure there are regular meetings to share new updates with everyone you can in your business.
 A need-to-know system might have worked in the past, but in today’s business climate these limits can affect productivity and service.

-Make sure you have a system in place to update your customer service team on any changes and share supporting articles and images as soon as you can.
+Make sure you have a CRM and business process in place to update your customer service team on any changes and share supporting articles and images as soon as you can.
 Anticipate the problems that your customer service team might have to address, and provide them great solutions before a small issue gets out of control.

 Use social media effectively for great customer service